-2019 2020 2021 2022 2023 Cascades 12.60% 32.89% (1.35)% (36.44)% 56.53% S&P/TSX Composite 22.88% 5.60% 25.13% (5.87)% 11.75%
+l 2020 2021 2022 2023 2024 Cascades 32.89 % (1.35)% (36.44)% 56.53 % (1.96)% S&P/TSX Composite 5.60 % 25.13 % (5.87)% 11.75 % 26.37 %

-Total Cumulative Return Over Five Years
+Total Cumulative Return Over Five (5) Years

-While Cascades underperformed the reference index in 2019, the Company's share performance outperformed the reference index in 2020, driven by improving results in the Tissue Papers segment and strong demand and pricing dynamics for the Containerboard Packaging segment largely related to the COVID-19 pandemic and the essential products that Cascades manufactures.
-In 2021, Cascades generated a total return that underperformed the reference index.
-This was largely driven by the challenging business environment caused by the COVID-19 pandemic, and its related impact on demand levels in the Corporation's Tissue Papers segment.
-In 2022, Cascades generated a total return that underperformed the reference index.
-This was largely driven by the challenging business environment, including significant cost inflation, and the related impact on demand and cost levels across the Corporation's businesses, most notably its Tissue Papers segment.
-In 2023, Cascades generated a total return that outperformed the reference index.
-This was largely driven by significantly stronger results in the Tissue Papers segment.
+The table above demonstrates the Corporation's share performance in comparison to the reference index.
+The Corporation's share performance was impacted by various factors over the course of the past five (5) years.
+In 2020, the share performance was driven by improving results in the Tissue Papers segment and strong demand and pricing dynamics for the Containerboard Packaging segment largely related to the COVID-19 pandemic and the essential products that Cascades manufactures.
+In 2021, Cascades' total return in comparison to the reference index was largely driven by the challenging business environment caused by the COVID-19 pandemic, and its related impact on demand levels in the Corporation's Tissue Papers segment.
+Cascades' 2022 total return was largely driven by the challenging business environment, including significant cost inflation, and the related impact on demand and cost levels across the Corporation's businesses, most notably its Tissue Papers segment.
+In 2023, Cascades generated a total return that outperformed the reference index, this was largely driven by significantly stronger results in the Tissue Papers segment.
+As for Cascades' 2024 total return, it was largely driven by lower results in the Containerboard Packaging business due to a higher raw material costs and lower selling prices, both of which reflect changes to external indices.

-The compound annual return of Cascades' stock over the past 5 years amounted to 8.0% compared to 11.3% for the S&P/TSX Composite index.
-Hence a \$100 investment in shares of the Corporation made on December 31, 2018 would have amounted to \$146.86 as at December 31, 2023.
-The same amount would have amounted to \$170.79 for the reference index for the same period.
-Cascades' total compound annual return underperformed the reference index during this 5-year period.
+The compound annual return of Cascades' stock over the past five (5) years amounted to 5.0% compared to 11.9% for the S&P/TSX Composite index.
+Hence a \$100 investment in shares of the Corporation made on December 31, 2019 would have amounted to \$127.87 as at December 31, 2024.
+The same amount would have amounted to \$175.65 for the reference index for the same period.
 This was largely driven by the challenging business environment over recent years, including significant cost inflation, and the related impact on demand and cost levels across the Corporation's businesses, most notably its Tissue Papers segment.

-During the same five (5) year period, total compensation received by the NEOs increased globally at a compound annual growth rate of 10.3%.
+During the same five (5) year period, total compensation received by the NEOs increased globally at a compound annual growth rate of 2.7%.
+In order to calculate this compound annual growth rate, Mario Plourde's compensation following June 17, 2024 was excluded as he ceased to be CEO on that date.